Family Project Peru 2026

 Maranatha offers at least two family projects each year that provide service opportunities for every member of your family, both young and old.
 In 2026, spend part of your summer break in Peru!

 Maranatha has selected Juliaca as the place for the June 18-28, 2026 Family Project.
 Peru has a great variety of ecological systems, from the Pacific Ocean coastline to the Andes Mountains.
-Peru also has desert and jungle regions, with the world’s largest river—the Amazon, which starts in Peru and goes all the way through Brazil before emptying into the Atlantic Ocean.
+Peru also has desert and jungle regions, with the world’s largest river—the Amazon, which starts in Peru and flows through Brazil before emptying into the Atlantic Ocean.

 Scope